ArchTangent-study/leetcode/linked_list/reverse_linked_list/README.md

 This was **~20%** faster than method 1.

+### Method 3: Iterative (Follow-Up)

+This is similar logic to method 2, but contained in a `while` loop rather than using recursion.

+Thoughts: this wasn't particularly fast, but it highly memory efficient.

 ## Results (Python 3)

 **Method 1**: 63 ms, 20.4 MB (21.66%, 20.4%)

 **Method 2**: 52 ms, 20.4 MB (43.07%, 9.56%)

+**Method 3**: 80 ms, 15.4 MB (5.08%, 15.4%)